sylvainloiseau/pylift/README.md

 ## Available fields

-Many commands take an -f argument for mentioning the field(s) one is interested in.
-In order to have a list of available fields together with their definition, type:
+Many commands take an argument `-f`/`--field` for mentioning the field(s) one is interested in.
+A list of available fields together with their definition, is given with the `fields` command:

 ```console
 $ liftlex fields tests/data/FlexLiftExport.lift